-HIV infection normally has three stages and the process is usually relatively slow.
-The first stage is normally portrayed by some flu-like symptoms, the second is the longest and could last a decade with no symptoms, while the final stage is when the body’s immune system weakens and symptoms are typically caused by other illnesses like pneumonia.
+HIV infection normally has three stages, and the process is usually relatively slow.
+Some flu-like symptoms normally portray the first stage; the second is the longest and could last a decade with no symptoms, while the final stage is when the body’s immune system weakens.
+Other illnesses like pneumonia typically cause symptoms.

 When calculating premiums, an insurance company will want to consider how advanced the disease is.
-Insurance companies are also aware of the fact that medicine has not advanced and there are medications that can help slow the progress of this disease.
+Insurance companies are also aware that medicine has not advanced, and there are medications that can help slow the progress of this disease.

 What’s the Age of the Applicant?